How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 If you dehydrate fruit regularly, then you know the frustration of trying to remove stuck-on pieces from the trays.
 Not only is it a pain to clean, but it can also affect the quality of your dried fruit.

-It’s easy to prevent fruit from sticking to dehydrator trays with a few simple tricks.
+If you’re wondering how to keep fruit from sticking to dehydrator trays, it’s easier than you might think with a few simple tricks.
 Our goal in this article is to provide some tips on how to keep fruit from sticking to dehydrator trays.

 What Causes Fruit to Stick to Dehydrator Trays?

-When you are dehydrating fruit, you may notice that some of it stick to the trays.
-There are a few reasons why this might happen.
+When you are dehydrating fruit, you may notice that some of it sticks to the trays.
+There are a few reasons why this might happen:

-Keep the Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks
+How to Keep Fruit From Sticking to Dehydrator Trays: The Best Tips & Tricks

 Taking a few simple steps can prevent fruit from sticking to your dehydrator tray.
 By following these tips, you’ll be able to dehydrate fruit without any problems.